Apartment FAQ (with childhood photos!)

 Q: Is your landlord okay with all of your renovations/how does that work?

 A: Yes!
-Before doing a project I just send an email to notify them.
+Before doing a project I just send an email to notify.
 Aside from the kitchen though, every project I’ve done has been a restoration, not a major reno, so those do not require permission/notification.
 For larger projects, like demo-ing, repairing and redoing my kitchen floors, they just asked me to ensure I was going through a company that was licensed and had insurance.
 I also had help from my superintendent and plumber who work for my building.
 I am not the only tenant to do this kind of work, it’s actually quite common to do your own updates to a rent controlled apartment, at least in my building.

 Q: How do you feel about investing in a property you don’t own?